-Snag - Standing dead tree, often used by wildlife such as woodpeckers, owls, and sometimes squirrels.
+Snag - Standing dead tree, often used by wildlife such as cavity nesting birds, woodpeckers, owls, and sometimes squirrels.

-Wildfire mitigation plan - A plan to reduce wildfire hazards around a home or other structure through fuels reduction and landowner awareness.
+Wildfire mitigation plan - A written document designed to guide a homeowner in reducing the wildfire hazard threat around a home or other structure through fuels reduction and landowner awareness.